-- Notes 3h and 6 Carrying amounts of investments in financial instruments. - Notes 3n and 9 Determination of the allowance for loan losses: inputs used in its determination. - Notes 3j and 8 Derivative Financial Instruments; Fair Value Measurement
+- Notes 3f and 6 Carrying amounts of investments in financial instruments. - Notes 3I and 9e Determination of the allowance for loan losses: inputs used in its determination. - Notes 3h and 8 Derivative Financial Instruments;

+Fair Value Measurement

-Some accounting policies and disclosures of the Financial Group require measuring the fair value of both financial and non-financial assets and liabilities.
+Some accounting policies and disclosures of the Bank require measuring the fair value of both financial and non-financial assets and liabilities.

-The Financial Group has a control framework in place in relation to fair value measurement.
-This includes the authorization by the Board of Directors to hire a price vendor, in addition to the authorization by the Risk Committee of the Financial Group, of the internal valuation models and their modifications, the estimation methods of variables used in these valuation models where not provided directly by the price vendor that the Financial Group has hired, and of those securities and other financial instruments and virtual assets to which the internal valuation models apply.
+The Bank has a control framework in place in relation to fair value measurement.
+This includes the authorization by the Board of Directors to hire a price vendor, in addition to the authorization by the Risk Committee of the Bank, of the internal valuation models and their modifications, the estimation methods of variables used in these valuation models where not provided directly by the price vendor that the Bank has hired, and of those securities and other financial instruments and virtual assets to which the internal valuation models apply.

 Moreover, the control framework in place includes a valuation team that is generally responsible for overseeing all significant fair value measurements, including Level 3 fair values, which reports directly to the Risk Committee.
 The valuation team reviews regularly significant unobservable inputs and valuation adjustments.
 If third party information is used, like quotes of brokers or pricing services, to measure fair value, the valuation team will assess the evidence obtained from the third parties to back up the conclusion that those valuations meet the requirements of the FRS, including the fair value hierarchy level in which those valuations should be classified.
-Significant valuation issues are reported to the Financial Group's Audit Committee.
+Significant valuation issues are reported to the Bank's Audit Committee.

-Where the fair value of an asset or liability is measured, the Financial Group uses observable market inputs, whenever possible.
+Where the fair value of an asset or liability is measured, the Bank uses observable market inputs, whenever possible.
 Fair value is categorized within different levels in a fair value hierarchy based on inputs (observability of inputs) used in valuation techniques as follows:

-Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities, which correspond to the highest level, corresponding to prices obtained exclusively with level 1 inputs.
+Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities, which corresponds to the highest level, corresponding to prices obtained exclusively with level 1 inputs.